When a company seeks to relocate an employee, they often offer a job relocation package as an incentive

 Location Scouting Trips

 Many relocation packages will cover the cost of the employee taking a trip to the new location so that they can “scout out” the area and look for housing.
-This not only gives the employee a chance to look for a home, but it also offers a chance to get a sense of the new area and figure out what neighborhood of the city they want to live in.
+This not only gives the employee a chance to look for a home, but it also offers a chance to get a sense of the new area and figure out which neighborhood of the city they want to live in.

 Home Sales/Buying Expenses